penumbra23/SharpNS/README.md

 docker run -p 80:80 dns-image
 ```

-or use the public one from DockerHub (LINK HERE).
+or use the public one from [DockerHub](https://hub.docker.com/r/penumbra23/sharpns).

+## Docker Compose example

+For running the example given by the `docker-compose` file, **first** make sure to delete the existing network, by simply running:

+`docker-compose down`

+After that run the example with:

+`docker-compose up`

+The `cli-tester` services uses the `sharpns` image as the desired DNS server.
+The CLI should printout the queried DNS records, both from the service and Google's public DNS server **8.8.8.8**.

 ## License
 MIT